shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-Although Ukraine was the primary target, the malware spread globally.
+Ukraine was the main target, but the malware didn’t stay contained — it spread globally.

 ### 🏢 Major victims:
 - Maersk